simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 In this guide, we will use the `exampleauth:UserPass` authentication module.
 This module does not have any dependencies, and is therefore simple to set up.

-After you have successfuly tested that everything is working with the simple `exampleauth:UserPass`, you are encouraged to setup SimpleSAMLphp IdP towards your user storage, such as an LDAP directory.
+After you have successfully tested that everything is working with the simple `exampleauth:UserPass`, you are encouraged to setup SimpleSAMLphp IdP towards your user storage, such as an LDAP directory.
 (Use the links on the authentication sources above to read more about these setups. `ldap:LDAP` is the most common authentication source.)

 Configuring the authentication source